 Halpern is former Executive Director and General Counsel of the California Thoroughbred Trainers association, a position he described as a perfect amalgamation of his backgrounds in law, business, and horse racing.
 A Los Angeles native, he spent much of his youth around horses at a ranch in Canoga Park, riding in local shows and going to the races.
 He graduated from the University of Southern California with a degree in finance in 1964 and earned a degree in law from Boalt Hall at the University of California at Berkeley in 1967.
 Upon graduation, he worked for a public poverty law entity.
 He then entered private practice in 1971 in Santa Monica, practicing law and starting a real estate development and management company.

 During the 1970's, he became involved with harness horses at Hollywood Park and bred, raised, and broke standardbreds at his home in Malibu.
 In 1989, he took out his thoroughbred trainer's license.
 An owner and breeder, he remains active in the thoroughbred industry serving on the Board of the Gregson Foundation.

 Jill joined the Gregson Foundation Board of Directors in December 2017.
 She is a former television news anchor and reporter in Louisville, KY, where she covered racing at Churchill Downs.
 Since moving to California, she has been active in racing through her husband's stable and has owned several graded stakes winners, including Maybellene, Contested, Misremembered, and Du Jour.

 Jill also serves on the board of Old Friends, Operation Walk L.A., and the Kentucky Derby Museum Board of Directors.
 She is a founding member of the I Am Horse Racing initiative, which serves to bring awareness and give a voice to the thousands of women and men who work in the horse racing industry.
-She was also recently appointed to the Kentucky Derby Museum Board of Directors.